TheExkaliburg/MoreFair/frontend/src/content/privacy.md

 shall have the right to have personal data transmitted directly from one controller to another, where technically feasible and when doing so does not adversely affect the rights and freedoms of others.

-In order to assert the right to data portability, the data subject may at any time contact any employee of the Kaliburg.
+In order to assert the right to data portability, the data subject may at any time contact any employee of FairGame.

 ### g) Right to object